-Shareholders of record at the close of business on September 3, 2021 are entitled to vote at the meeting.
+Shareholders of record at the close of business on September 2, 2022 are entitled to vote at the meeting.
+On September 2, 2022, 128,460,821 shares were outstanding and entitled to vote at the meeting.
+Each share is entitled to one vote.
+This Proxy Statement and the form of proxy are being mailed to shareholders on or about September 23, 2022.
 Your vote is important, so if you do not expect to attend the meeting, or if you do plan to attend but wish to vote by proxy, please mark, date, sign and return the enclosed proxy card promptly in the envelope provided or vote electronically via the internet or by telephone in accordance with the instructions on the proxy card.
+Please refer to the section "General Information About the Annual Meeting" for more information.